 Preventing homelessness has become an increasingly difficult issue in Dane County due to increasing barriers related to unemployment, low-paying jobs, limited subsidized housing units, and increasing housing costs in the market.
-In 2015 Dane County awarded \$30,000 in CDBG funds to the Community Action Coalition for South Central Wisconsin, Inc. (CAC) for homelessness prevention services.
+In 2016 Dane County awarded \$30,000 in CDBG funds to the Community Action Coalition for South Central Wisconsin, Inc. (CAC) for homelessness prevention services.
 CAC administers the local Rentable Program which provides homeless prevention and rapid rehousing assistance for eligible low-income households.
 CAC focuses it's services on participants with incomes at or below 30% of the CMI to ensure that those with the greatest needs receive assistance.
 While the program serves both individuals and families, priority is placed on serving families with children.
 Many of the households served are in rural areas and small towns, and face barriers such as lack of reliable transportation and un/underemployment.
-Many of the communities served have been affected by shrinking manufacturing base, which as led to the loss of many jobs that allowed families to be self-sufficient.
-Additionally, the vacancy rate outside the city of Madison limits, as of the first quarter in 2014, was below 2%.
-CDBG funds were used by the CAC homelessness prevention program in 2015 to help households maintain safe, affordable housing and thereby avoid homelessness and the many problems associated with it.
+Many of the communities served have been affected by shrinking manufacturing base, which as led to the loss of many jobs that allowed families to be selfsufficient.
+Additionally, the vacancy rate outside the city of Madison limits, as of the last quarter in 2016, was below 3%.
+CDBG funds were used by the CAC homelessness prevention program in 2016 to help households maintain safe, affordable housing and thereby avoid homelessness and the many problems associated with it.